AsherBearce/Graphy/docs/project-doc.md

 next to each input, tap it to remove your input.
 To get to the file navigation screen (which does not currently function correctly), swipe to the right and click on the "Main Menu" option in the navigation drawer.
 To get back to the editor, either open the the file from the "Open File" option, or choose "new graph" in the navigation drawer.
+To save a graph, open the navigation drawer and tap on "save graph" To load a graph, tap on the "Open graph" option in the main menu, a list of graphs should then appear and you may select the graph you want to load.

 # Documentation For this app
 * [Entity relationship diagrams](ERD.md)